CyberAP/vue-provide-responsive/README.md

 </script>
 ```

-#### Trivia
+#### Performance
-`resize` is usually not a frequent event, but in case you have a lot of resizing in your app you could use `debounce` to reduce performance strain in your watchers or computeds.
+`resize` is usually not a frequent event, but in case you have a lot of heavy resizing handling in your app you could use `debounce` to reduce performance strain in your watchers or computeds.

 ```html
 <script>